Wicked (Maguire novel): Musical

 In 2003, the novel was adapted as the Broadway musical Wicked by composer/lyricist Stephen Schwartz and librettist Winnie Holzman.
 The musical was produced by Universal Pictures and directed by Joe Mantello, with musical staging by Wayne Cilento.
-The Broadway production was followed by long-running productions in Chicago, London, San Francisco, and Los Angeles in the United States, as well as Germany and Japan.
+The Broadway production was followed by long-running productions in Chicago, San Francisco, and Los Angeles in the United States, as well as London, Germany, and Japan.
 It was nominated for ten Tony Awards, winning three, and is the 4th longest-running Broadway show in history, with over 8,500 performances.
 The original Broadway production starred Idina Menzel as Elphaba and Kristin Chenoweth as Glinda.

 Unproduced television program

 In a 2009 interview, Maguire stated that he had sold the rights to ABC to make an independent non-musical TV adaptation of Wicked.
-It would not be based on Winnie Holzman's script.
+It would not be based on Winnie Holzman's script for the musical play.
 On January 9, 2011, Entertainment Weekly reported that ABC would be teaming up with Salma Hayek and her production company to create a TV miniseries of Wicked based solely on Maguire's novel.
 The miniseries never entered production.

 Films

 In September 2010, Filmshaft disclosed that Universal Pictures was beginning work on a film adaptation of the stage musical.
 In December 2012, following the success of Les Misérables, Marc Platt, also a producer of the stage version, announced the film was going ahead, later confirming the film was aiming for a 2016 release.
 Universal announced in 2016 that the film would be released in theaters on December 22, 2021, with Stephen Daldry directing.
 After production was shut down during the 2020 Coronavirus pandemic, Daldry left the production due to scheduling conflicts and was replaced by Jon M. Chu.
 Cynthia Erivo and Ariana Grande were cast as Elphaba and Galinda, respectively, with Jonathan Bailey as Fiyero.

-The first film of the two-part adaptation was released on November 22, 2024, and the second part will be released on November 21, 2025.
+The first film of the two-part adaptation was released on November 22, 2024, and the second film was released on November 21, 2025.

 Graphic novel

-In March 2025, William Morrow Paperbacks published the first volume of a graphic novel adaptation of Wicked, with illustrations by Scott Hampton.
+From 2025 to 2026, Scott Hampton adapted Wicked into a two-volume authorized graphic novel.